News

 Congratulations!

-Our paper on the resistance of chiral domain walls is published.
+Resistance of chiral domain walls

 Domain-Wall Resistance in Cofeb-Based Heterostructures with Interface Dzyaloshinskii-Moriya Interaction